 Read through the following top 10 mistakes people make on Care.com, so that you can familiarize yourself with them and, ultimately, avoid them yourself.

-Don't worry though -- if you find someone and are finished with your search, you can always downgrade your membership to a free, Basic account.
-You don't have to completely close your Care.com account to stop the billing; just cancel your subscription and continue to be a free member.
-Canceling your subscription can be done at any time, until you wish to use Care.com's services again.
+Don't worry though — if you find someone and are finished with your search, you can always downgrade your membership to a free Basic account.
+You don't have to completely close your Care.com account to stop the billing; just cancel your subscription and continue as a free member.
+Canceling your subscription can be done at any time.

-- Caregivers: A job profile is no time to be humble.
-Rave about yourself and be passionate about what you do.
+Caregivers: A job profile is no time to be humble.
+Rave about yourself and convey your passion for what you do.
 Are you a dog walker?
-Talk about the favorite places to go for a walk.
+Talk about your favorite places to go for a walk.
 A nanny?
-Talk about your favorite down-time activities.
+Talk about your favorite after-school activities for kids.
 Mention classes and courses you've taken.

 And read about the steps you need to take to have a completed profile in our article, 14 Ways to Get Families to Respond to You.

-Part of being a Fair Care Employer is being clear about the "must-haves" (non-smoker, has a car, etc.) and the "nice-to-haves" (speaks Spanish, enjoys reading, etc.).
+Be clear about the "must-haves" (non-smoker, has a car, etc.) and the "nice-to-haves" (speaks Spanish, enjoys reading, etc.).
 What should his or her personality be (neat-freaks only)?
 Encourage your kids to help with the hunt.
 Ask them what they want in a tutor or babysitter.
-Remember that adorable letter from Jane and Michael Banks in Mary Poppins?
-If (according to your kids) your nanny needs to play games, "all sorts", put that in the description too.
-Take the Fair Care Pledge.

 Don't ignore your schedule, either.
 You may find the perfect nanny, but if she can't provide care when you need it, she's not a good fit.
 If you changed your work schedule to fit around a college student's classes, you may need to look elsewhere.
 Stay firm on the times you need; the right person will come along.

-People send so many messages a day via email and via text, that you can easily get overloaded by technology.
+People send so many messages a day via email and via text that you can easily get overloaded.
 But sometimes sending out a quick reply is a must.